-The annual number of PGY2 residency positions matched has increased significantly.1-3 The number of available specialty training programs is also increasing.
-As of February 2016, there were 877 PGY2 programs in the United States, compared with 704 PGY2 programs in December 2013, reflecting a growth rate of 24.6%.
+The annual number of PGY2 residency positions matched has increased significantly.
+1-3 The number of available specialty training programs is also increasing.
+As of February 2016, there were 877 PGY2 programs in the United States, compared with 704 PGY2 programs in

+December 2013, reflecting a growth rate of 24.6%.
 Currently, the American Society of Health-System Pharmacists (ASHP) accredits 28 unique PGY2 program types.
-A 2014 American College of Clinical Pharmacy (ACCP) commentary endorses continued emphasis on enhancing and expanding residency training at the PGY2 level.4
+A 2014 American College of Clinical Pharmacy (ACCP) commentary endorses continued emphasis on enhancing and expanding residency training at the PGY2 level.

 Similarly, board certification is increasing across the profession.
-Almost 25,000 pharmacists are currently BPS board certified, and more than 4000 took a BPS examination in the fall of 2015.5 BPS added new certifications in Ambulatory Care in 2010 and in Critical Care and Pediatrics in 2013.
-The 2013 BPS "Five-Year Vision for Pharmacy Specialties" states that the number of board-certified pharmacists will increase significantly and that BPS will recognize new pharmacy specialties and/or subspecialties in areas that are consistent with, but not limited to, the growth of accredited PGY2 residency programs.6 back and evaluate the manner in which its adopted education and certification systems interface.
+Almost 25,000 pharmacists are currently BPS board certified, and more than 4000 took a BPS examination in the fall of 2015.
+BPS added new certifications in Ambulatory Care in 2010 and in Critical Care and Pediatrics in 2013.
+The 2013 BPS "Five-Year Vision for Pharmacy Specialties" states that the number of board-certified pharmacists will increase significantly and that BPS will recognize new pharmacy specialties and/or subspecialties in areas that are consistent with, but not limited to, the growth of accredited PGY2 residency programs.

+With the increased focus on specialty training and certification, as well as the anticipated growth likely to occur during the next several years, it is important for the profession to step back and evaluate the manner in which its adopted education and certification systems interface.
 To that end, this paper considers the current landscape of specialty training and certification, including issues of PGY2 training quality, consistent application of standards across and within PGY2 programs, credentialing of preceptors and program directors, and alignment with specialty certification examination domains.
 With these factors in mind, the paper addresses the importance of (1) creating consistency between specialty training and certification, (2) aligning qualifications of PGY2 faculty with the designated specialty area, and (3) assessing program quality in the context of the expectations of specialists established by the profession.